patpaev/squids-pro-quo/README.md

 #### Usage

-Put the following code anywhere in your HTML.
+Put the following code anywhere in your HTML:

     <script src="https://d2miw5gu5zak37.cloudfront.net/" type="text/javascript"></script>

+This will automatically pull the latest release.

+To lock your injection to a specific version, specify the version:

+    <script src="https://d2miw5gu5zak37.cloudfront.net/squids-pro-quo-v0.0.0.js" type="text/javascript"></script>

 ***